Your Cart is empty

 It is important to sip these liquids slowly and in small quantities to prevent any irritation.

 Third Stage: Pureed Foods

 After receiving the okay from your physician, usually one-week after, you can now eat pureed proteins and foods.
 Protein will help your body during this stage of recovery.
-This stage usually lasts between 1 to 14 days after the liquid diet.
+This stage usually lasts from 1 to 14 days after the liquid diet.
 Pureed foods include:

 - Protein shakes

 These pureed foods can be blended with liquids like water or broth to taste.
 But water and other liquids should not be taken at the same time as your meals.
 Wait up to 30 minutes before and an hour after each meal to prevent irritation.

 Now you can start experimenting with softer foods now that your stomach has healed a little more.
 Meals at this stage can include:

 This should be eaten in small servings, one to two ounces per serving, about 4-6 times a day.

 Five Stage: Solid Foods

 Now that you are ready and able you can get back to eating solid foods.
 But you cannot eat like you did before your surgical procedure.
 Now you must permanently watch what you eat and how much you eat to prevent gaining it all back again.
 Be sure to avoid certain foods that are tough to digest such as shellfish, bread and grains, fried foods, and tough meats.
 Sticking to a meal plan program can help you stay on track.